FastPathNFV/OpenNetVM-SpeedyBox/README.md

 About
 --
 openNetVM-FastPath is a NFV platform based on openNetVM, witch is an open source version of the NetVM platform described in [NSDI 2014 paper][nsdi04] and [HotMiddlebox 2016][hotmiddlebox16]. openNetVM-FastPath and openNetVM are installed and used in the same way.
-If you are familiar with openNetVM, you will finish installing and get started with openNetVM-FastPath easily.
-Installing and Using openNetVM-FastPath are followed, which are mainly copied from original page [openNetVM][openNetVM].

 Installing
 --

-openNetVM-FastPath and openNetVM are installed in the same way.
-To install openNetVM-FastPath, please see the [openNetVM-FastPath Installation][install] guide for a thorough walkthrough.
+You can follow the instrutions in [openNetVM-FastPath Installation][install] to install our system.

 Using openNetVM-FastPath
 --